The Best Burgers In Seattle

 Some little-known Seattle trivia: The original owner of Sam’s Tavern went on to found a national chain of burger restaurants called Red Robin.
-Sam’s 50 burger is kind of like a Red Robin burger, only a million times better, and you don’t have to eat it next to a child sticking a crayon up their mother’s nose.
+Sam’s 50 burger is kind of like a Red Robin burger, only a million times better, and you don’t have to eat it next to a child sticking a crayon up their parent’s nose.
 It comes topped with bacon, avocado, gouda, and a creamy bacon ranch, and just in case there wasn’t enough bacon, there’s some blended in the patty for good measure.
 As an homage to Red Robin, you better believe you get bottomless steak fries with this beautiful thing.

 A lot of bars have a burger on the menu, but unless they’re truly outstanding, they kind of all blur together.
 Dead Line’s, however, is an exception.
 This South American cocktail spot in Pioneer Square has a burger made from beef ground in-house and topped with fried onions, queso fresco, and black garlic aioli.
 Usually, we’d endorse having a beer with your burger, but you’ll want a daiquiri with this one.

 Our first taste of the burger at Frank’s immediately made us drop our utensils and say, “Oh yeah.”
 That’s how good it is.
 While everything’s tasty here, skip the oysters and move directly toward the burger for dinner.
 The well-salted patty, tangy pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down mollusks.